NyckJP/Dish-Atlantic/README.md

 # Dish Atlantic

 Want to find a new place to eat?
 Dish Atlantic gives you many different restaurants to scroll through and choose from!
-Find your next meal: [Dish Atlantic on Heroku](https://www.dishatlantic.com)
+Find your next meal: [Dish Atlantic hosted by Heroku](http://www.dishatlantic.com)

 Dish Atlantic will have a pre-existing account for you to try out all features:
  - Email: newuser@email.com